kfrancikowski/react-multiselect-dropdown-bootstrap/README.md

 ## Required

 - `options` - an array with available options.
-You can use a simple array like ["Spain", "Italy"] or array of objects like [{value: "es", label: "Spain"}, {value: "it", label: "Italy"}] to set a different values to select than labels that will be shown in a dropdown.
+You can use a simple array like ["Spain", "Italy"] or array of objects like [{key: "es", label: "Spain"}, {key: "it", label: "Italy"}] to set a different values to select than labels that will be shown in a dropdown.
 - `name` - a string with the name (just like for normal html inputs)

 ## Optional